tijlk/datacleaningproject/README.md

 - 'CodeBook.md': shows information about the measurements and the variables in the tidy data set.

-- 'tidydata.csv': the resulting tidy data set with averages of the measurements by subject and activity
+- 'tidydata.txt': the resulting tidy data set as a space-delimited file with averages of the measurements by subject and activity

 ## References: